• LGBTQI+ person

 • The other parent has passed away, or

-• The Family Court, or another Australian court or tribunal, has made an order approving the proposed name change on application by one parent.
+• The Federal Circuit and Family Court of Australia, or another Australian court or tribunal, has made an order approving the proposed name change on application by one parent.

 If you have a guardian who has parental responsibility, they will need to fill out the application form.

-This means you will need to have first successfully applied to the SA Registry of Births, Deaths and Marriages (or a legalised foreign equivalent) to change your name.
+This means you will need to have first successfully changed your name by applying to the SA Registry of Births, Deaths and Marriages (or a legalised foreign equivalent).

 Where to get help and more information